Drop-back pass

 A quarterback at practice, dropping back to pass.

-A drop-back pass or dropping back to pass is a passing style employed in American football in which the quarterback initially takes a three-step drop, backpedaling into the pocket to make a pass.
+A drop-back pass or dropping back to pass is a passing style employed in gridiron football in which the quarterback initially takes a three-step drop, backpedaling into the pocket to make a pass.
 It is the most common way of passing the ball in gridiron football.
 Kinds include a three-step drop, a five-step drop, and a seven-step drop.